adobe/aio-theme/README.md

 ### Specifying external contributors

-In addition to the Github contributors of a markdown file, you can specify external contributors with front matter.
+In addition to the GitHub contributors of a markdown file, you can specify external contributors with front matter.
-They'll show up first before the Github contributors.
+They'll show up first before the GitHub contributors.

 <pre>
 ---